renatavillar/predict_stock_prices/README.md

 Then, from your directory, run the app through the command streamlit run app.py

-Below is an image of the app:
+Below is a picture of the app:

 ![alt text](https://github.com/renatavillar/predict_stock_prices/blob/master/app.png)